ChongWuLab/CMO/README.md

 ## <a name="Installation"></a>Installation

-- Download and unpackage the CMO package from github.
+- Download and unpackage the CMO package from GitHub.
 Download through [this link](https://github.com/ChongWuLab/CMO/releases/tag/v1.0) or by the following commands:

   ~~~
   wget https://github.com/ChongWuLab/CMO/archive/v1.0.zip